-So far, the implementations of these various guidelines/SOP are undertaken by various units of NCHADS and partners independently.
+So far, the implementations of these various guidelines/SOPs are undertaken by NCHADS and partners.
 Some new initiations and updated tools, guidelines and implementation guidance have recently taken place.
 Therefore, the update of roles and responsibilities for all components involve are needed; and update the list of indicators will facilitate all stakeholders to implement and measure successes of HIV program in providing quality services to reach the 95-95-95 goals.